Truly Random Numbers -- But Not by Chance

 They are formidable.
 The effort relies on the fact that quantum measurements have inherently random components.
 Prior to observation or measurement, a particle exists in a “superposition” of possible states.
 The act of measurement forces it to take on specific properties, the recorded values of which are purely probabilistic.
 So such measurements can, in theory, be a completely trustworthy source of random numbers -- providing that it can be proved that the phenomenon generating the numbers is entirely quantum mechanical, with no possible classical influences.

 There is a way to confirm that condition.
 It is a test devised in 1964 by Irish physicist John Bell in response to Albert Einstein’s rejection of the quantum-mechanical explanation of a condition called entanglement, whereby two particles can become intrinsically correlated, no matter how far separated they become in space.
 Bell showed that if there were any pre-existing or hidden classical connections between the particles, correlated measurements taken on both particles – after each passes through a separate device that randomly determines the basis of measurement – must lie within a certain range of values.
 Quantum mechanics predicts correlation values outside of those bounds and their appearance is evidence of indisputably and exclusively quantum-mechanical phenomena.
-They have been have been consistently observed in labs around the globe for more than three decades.
+They have been consistently observed in labs around the globe for more than three decades.

 However, such Bell tests – as they have been implemented so far – have “loopholes” that might allow the numbers to result from hidden variables or other classical influences.
 So the PML team will have to conduct demonstrably loophole-free Bell tests, which has never been done.